 Presented by Meagan Ward, Carmen Kung and Samantha Harkus.
 (Endorsement by Audiology Australia has expired)

 You may have come across new tools available from the National Acoustics Laboratories called PLUM and HATS.
 They are checklists designed to guide conversations with parents of Aboriginal & Torres Strait Islander children aged 6 months to five years, to explore their child’s listening and communication skills development.
 Originally designed with the primary health workforce in mind to assist with triaging for referrals, they can also guide decision making across the continuum of care.
 Come and learn what they are, why they were developed, and how they are being used, and our hopes for how they may play a role in closing the gap around child development.

-Shifting the Goal Posts.
+3) Shifting the Goal Posts.
 Hearing loss & Cochlear implantation in the Australian Landscape.
-Recorded and available for purchase.

 Australian Professor Graeme Clark AC was inspired by his deaf father to help deaf people hear.
 The ground breaking research he led in Australia began in the late 1960s, when almost all auditory neurophysiologists believed that providing useful hearing through electrical stimulation would be impossible.

 When cochlear implants were first commercialised most potential candidates and health care professionals hoped the device would be an aid to lip reading.
 Forty years later the goal posts have shifted considerably and expectations include the ability to swim wearing the device, cell phone connectivity, hearing in noise and much, much more.
 Cochlear has continued with global clinical research and technology development programs, integrating new findings into products with enhanced performance and usability to meet these growing and ever changing expectations.